 A 'normal' real estate market requires there to be a 6-month supply of homes for sale for prices to increase only with inflation.
-According to the National Association of Realtors (NAR), listing inventory is currently at a 4.2-month supply (still well below the 6 months needed), which has put upward pressure on home prices.
-Home prices have increased year-over-year for the last 86 straight months.
+According to the National Association of Realtors (NAR), listing inventory is currently at a 3.9-month supply (still well below the 6 months needed), which has put upward pressure on home prices.
+Home prices have increased year-over-year for the last 83 straight months.

-The inventory of homes for sale in the real estate market was on a steady decline and experienced year-over-year drops for 36 straight months (from July 2015 to May 2018), but we are starting to see a shift in inventory over the last eleven months.
+The inventory of homes for sale in the real estate market had been on a steady decline and experienced year-over-year drops for 36 straight months (from July 2015 to May 2018), but we are starting to see a shift in inventory over the last eight months.